ideonella/ideonella.github.io/social.md

 Every **Wednesday** and **Sunday** we meet up on the **Velia** docks and make a platoon.
 We make conversation and have a leisurely sail up to Vell.
 Then, we frantically dive down and swim back up avoiding Vell's insta-kill abilities!
 This boss has a rare chance to drop Vell's heart.
 The item sells for around 12 billion silver!

-Vell is a world boss.
 We must leave on the half hour sharp in order to make it on time!
 {: .critical}

 |Wednesdays     |                |               |               |